KMichaylov/Master-Thesis-Repository/README.md

 ## Setup and Installation RQ1
 Here is an example for building and environment setup

-1. Install virtualenv (if not already installed)
-`pip install virtualenv`

-2. Create a virtual environment
+1. Create a virtual environment
 `python -m venv venv`

-3. Activate the virtual environment
+2. Activate the virtual environment

     * On macOS/Linux:
     `source venv/bin/activate`
     * On Windows:
     `venv\Scripts\activate`

-4. Install and Upgrade pip (if not already done)
+3. Install and Upgrade pip (if not already done)
 `pip install --upgrade pip`

-5. Install project dependencies
+4. Install project dependencies
 `pip install -r requirements.txt`

-6. Install Jupyter (if not already included)
+5. Install Jupyter (if not already included)
 `pip install notebook`

-7. Run Jupyter Notebook
+6. Run Jupyter Notebook
 `jupyter notebook`

 ## Setup and Installation RQ2